vercel/next.js/docs/guides/building-forms.md

 }
 ```

-This serverless form `handler` function will receive the request `req` from the client (i.e. submitted form data).
+This form `handler` function will receive the request `req` from the client (i.e. submitted form data).
 And in return, it'll send a response `res` as JSON that will have both the first and the last name.
 You can access this API endpoint at `http://localhost:3000/api/form` or replace the localhost URL with an actual Vercel deployment when you deploy.

 > Moreover, you can also attach this API to a database like MongoDB or Google Sheets.
 This way, your submitted form data will be securely stored for later use.
 For this guide, no database is used.
 Instead, the same data is returned to the user to demo how it's done.

 ### Form Submission without JavaScript

 You can now use `/api/form` relative endpoint inside the `action` attribute of the form.
-You are sending form data to the server (serverless API at Vercel) when the form is submitted via `POST` HTTP method (which is used to send data).
+You are sending form data to the server when the form is submitted via `POST` HTTP method (which is used to send data).

 ```html
 <form action="/api/form" method="post">